Chudische/chudo-chat/README.md

 My project coled Chudo-chat.

-This is the Flask-application with Socketio library
+This is the simple chat-masseger based on Flask with Socketio library

 ## Project contains